 Maker: John Sutton

 Outstanding quality and unusually large quart size.
-A rare early English silver flat top lidded tankard in Britannia standard silver...Buy NowEnquire
+A rare early English silver flat top lidded tankard with a scroll handle...Buy NowEnquire

 Contains 2500 ml, a hefty quart capacity (1 quart = 2 pints).

 Weight 1420 grams, 45.6 troy ounces.

 Height 23 cm (to top of thumbpiece).
 Spread 25 cm.

 Arms.
 Marital arms of Richard Morgan of Somerset (c.1658-1709) and Mary (d.
 1701), daughter of John Jeafresson of Cambridge.
 The arms were granted to Thomas Morgan of Easton in Gordano in 1590.
 Also prick dot engraved to the handle “MRM”.